mollyayling/Mantle-US-IRS-Mortality-Package/README.txt

 Tables Package
 --------------------

-Contains the classes for each type of data table used in the calculation.
+The ./Tables package contains the classes for each type of data table used in the calculation.
 Each class is a sub-class of the table class.

 The improvement table class extends the improvement rates to the required year and age by extrapolating using the nearest rates in the table (in line with the workbook's functionality).